Puff Pastry Bites with Goat Cheese and Jam are an easy appetizer made with just three ingredients! Your guests will adore these bite-size treats.

 Top each square with jam and goat cheese.

-These would be perfect for a bridal shower or baby shower, as an appetizer at a dinner party, or a snack for an outdoor picnic or gathering.
+These are perfect for a bridal shower or baby shower, as an appetizer at a dinner party, or a snack for an outdoor picnic or gathering.

 Crumbled blue cheese or crumbled feta are good substitutes for goat cheese.
 You could also make them with cream cheese!